Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 **Synchronization points between systems (state or concurrent) always breaks all attempts to composition.
 That's why Floyd has moved these to top level of container.**

-The runtime can chose to execute processes on different cores or servers.
+The runtime can choose to execute processes on different cores or servers.
 You have control over this via tweakers.
 Tweakers also controls the priority of processes vs hardware.

 Floyd process limitations: